Opinion dynamics 1: Social contagion moves hearts and minds

 1. We should start by assuming that social contagion is the main way we humans get our political opinions.

-2. We should lean in to point #1 because we humans are wired to underestimate the importance of #1.
+2. We should lean into point #1 because we humans are wired to underestimate the importance of #1.

-4. We should really lean in to #1 because even if it were to turn out that points 1, 2 and 3 were all nonsense, social contagion would still be where campaigners can achieve leverage most cheaply.
+4. We should really lean into #1 because even if it were to turn out that points 1, 2 and 3 were all nonsense, social contagion would still be where campaigners can achieve leverage most cheaply.

 tl;dr If you want a good strategy to move hearts and minds, start by treating people’s beliefs as contagions transmitted through their social network.

 This idea is what we call “obvious (once you know the answer)”, in that once you start thinking this way it seems obvious.
 But it is not, for most people, obvious before you start thinking that way.
-Certainly it did not always seem obvious for me I think that this is common, that most people who have experience with social contagion of ideas forget that not everyone thinks in these terms, and thus we do not spend time making the case that this is a good way of thinking about things to laypeople.1 And that might be why I cannot find a good introduction to this topic; no one who knows it seems to feel it needs mentioning.
+Certainly, it did not always seem obvious for me.
+I think that this is common, that most people who have experience with social contagion of ideas forget that not everyone thinks in these terms, and thus we do not spend time making the case that this is a good way of thinking about things to laypeople.1 And that might be why I cannot find a good introduction to this topic; no one who knows it seems to feel it needs mentioning.

-Anyway! without further ado…
+Anyway!
+Without further ado…

 1 Background: The science of disease before contagion